v0idp/Mellow/README.md

    <img src="logo.png" width="256" height="256" link="https://discord.gg/zx2BWp2">
 </p>
 <p align="center">
-   Mellow can communicate with several APIs like Ombi, Sonarr, Radarr and Tautulli which are related to home streaming.
-Based off of node:lts
+   Mellow can communicate with several APIs like Ombi, Sonarr, Radarr and Tautulli which are related to home streaming to use those services directly in your Discord client.
 </p>

 ## Features